joyngjr/TremorGuard/README.md

 # TremorGuard
 This is an IOT project built to help monitor the disease progression of patients with Parkinson's Disease.

-It is developed by a team of 4 NUS students, who contributed in the following manners:
+It is developed by a team of 4 NUS students, who contributed in the following manners:<br>
-Celestine - Searching of datasets and related studies, training of AI models Gabriel - Training of AI models, improving accuracy across models Khang Hou - Building of web application, setting up internal backend server, training of AI models, overall integration Joy - Arduino code for collection and sending of data (embedded systems), setting up Azure IoTHub, 3D modelling and printing of device holder
+Celestine - Searching of datasets and related studies, training of AI models<br>
+Gabriel - Training of AI models, improving accuracy across models<br>
+Khang Hou - Building of web application, setting up internal backend server, training of AI models, overall integration<br>
+Joy - Arduino code for collection and sending of data (embedded systems), setting up Azure IoTHub, 3D modelling and printing of device holder<br>

 ### Client
 ```